lammps/lammps/doc/src/units.rst

 For style *lj*\ , all quantities are unitless.
 Without loss of generality, LAMMPS sets the fundamental quantities mass, :math:`\sigma`, :math:`\epsilon`, and the Boltzmann constant :math:`k_B = 1`.
-The masses, distances,
-energies you specify are multiples of these fundamental values.
+The masses, distances, energies you specify are multiples of these fundamental values.
 The formulas relating the reduced or unitless quantity (with an asterisk) to the same quantity with units is also given.
-Thus you can use the mass & sigma & epsilon values for a specific material and convert the results from a unitless LJ simulation into physical quantities.
+Thus you can use the mass & :math:`\sigma` & :math:`\epsilon` values for a specific material and convert the results from a unitless LJ simulation into physical quantities.

 * mass = mass or *m*
 * distance = :math:`\sigma`, where :math:`x^* = \frac{x}{\sigma}`